fallen-icarus/cardano-secondary-market/GettingStarted.md

 and following the directions.

 #### Configuring the Binary Caches
-While this step is optional, it can save several hours of build time.
+While this step is optional, it can save several hours of time since nix will need a copy of every necessary package.
 Therefore, it is highly recommended that you do this.
 ```
 sudo mkdir -p /etc/nix
 cat <<EOF | sudo tee -a /etc/nix/nix.conf